-Outcome 2 explores the objectives and constraints of the principal employee remuneration systems, including the advantage and disadvantages of employee services and benefits.
+Outcome 2 cover fundamentals of employee pay and reward and explores the objectives and constraints of employee remuneration systems, including the advantage and disadvantages of employee services and benefits.
 Techniques for job evaluation schemes are investigated and a guest speaker could give students an insight into workplace application.
 A report can be used for assessment and it would be recommended students are issued with bullet points to ensure full coverage of the range.

-Outcome 3 focuses on the principal objectives, constraints and implementation of employee appraisal systems.
+Outcome 3 focuses on employee performance review and explores the objectives, constraints and implementation of employee appraisal systems.
 The roles of those involved should be clearly defined following good practice.
 Evidence for assessment can be gathered by written responses and supplemented by student role play scenarios.